Phase transitions and non-equilibrium relaxation in kinetic models of opinion formation

 NER is a well established simulation strategy to investigate the phase transitions of systems in the thermodynamic limit (for a review see Ref.~\cite{Hinrichsen:2000,Ozeki:2007}).
 In this method the system is allowed to relax from an initial non-equilibrium state to the equilibrium state.
 It turns out that with much smaller amount of systematic errors, the critical exponents can be estimated from this method.

 All thermodynamic quantities show a relaxation in time, starting with initial values away from equilibrium.
 This temporal relaxation of the NER functions (above mentioned thermodynamic quantities) is used to determine the critical point accurately, as well as the critical exponents.
 The most important quantity in this study is of course the relaxation of the order parameter for the transition.
-Since we have two alternate definitions of order parameters for these models ($O$ and $p$), we study the relaxation of both these quantities at and near the criticality.
+We study the relaxation of both $O$ and $p$ at and near the critical point.

-Here we first study the lattice version of the LCCC model in details, later we get back to the original mean field like version as well.
+Here we first study the lattice version of the LCCC model in details, later we get back to the infinite range model as well.
 The dynamics is started from an initial condition with full order (i.e., all agents have same extreme opinion, $+1$ or $-1$).
-Away from criticality the system is expected to relax exponentially to its equilibrium order parameter value.
+Away from criticality, the system is expected to relax exponentially to its equilibrium order parameter value.
 At the critical point, however, the order parameter will relax asymptotically following a power law of the form